rishalab/Green_Databases/README.md

-# RJoules
+# DBJoules
-Towards Developing Energy Efficient R Programming
+Towards Energy Efficient Databases
 # Description
 DBJoules measures the energy consumption of queries written in various databases.
 This tool can be serves as a valuable resource for developers and practitioners seeking to develop energy-aware application.